atomicdata-dev/atomic-data-docs/src/interoperability/solid.md

 - Atomic Data standardizes state changes (which also provides version control / history, audit trails)
 - Atomic Data is more easily serializable to other formats (like JSON)
 - Atomic Data has a different model for Authorzation and Hierarchies
+- Atomic Data does not depend on existing semantic web specifications
-- Atomic Data is less mature, and currently lacks things like authentication for read Access
+- Atomic Data is a smaller and younger project, and as of now a one-man show

 _Disclaimer: I've been quite involved in the development of Solid, and have a lot of respect for all the people who are working on it.
 Solid and RDF have been important inspirations for the design of Atomic Data.